 7. François Guillemin

-He pays special attention to the composition and the lighting, with the aim of avoiding distortion pitfalls due to the use of ultra-wide-angle lenses.
+He pays special attention to the composition and the lighting, intending to avoid distortion pitfalls due to the use of ultra-wide-angle lenses.
 Composition is particularly important as finding the right angle, frame and light may either emphasise or contrast lines, textures and colours.
-That is why it needs to be adjusted to each single work being photographed.
+That is why it needs to be adjusted to every single work being photographed.

 8. Fabrice Dunou